 -

-Ollantaytambo-origin plan – advance purchase to secure reserved seating on Vistadome or standard service; train duration roughly 1h40m; bus to Machu Picchu gate 25–30 minutes; guided citadel visit 2–3 hours; total trip 5–6 hours.
-Accessibility supports include step-free paths to cars and staff assistance; price range varies by season and cabin class.
+Ollantaytambo-origin plan – advance purchase to secure reserved seating on Vistadome or standard service; train duration roughly 1hr40m; bus to Machu Picchu gate 25–30 minutes; guided citadel visit 2–3 hours; total trip 5–6 hours.
+Accessibility supports include step-free paths to carriages and staff assistance; price range varies by season and cabin class.

 -

-Poroy-origin plan (near downtown Cusco) – longer train ride, about 3 hours to Aguas Calientes; same 25–30 minute bus to citadel; ideal for travelers who enjoy scenic river valleys and a calmer onboard experience; option to upgrade to a premium car for better views.
-Include a onboard knowledge exchange with a guide for a richer hands-on experience.
+Poroy-origin plan (near downtown Cusco) – longer train ride, about 3 hours to Aguas Calientes; same 25–30 minute bus to the citadel; ideal for travellers who enjoy scenic river valleys and a calmer onboard experience; option to upgrade to a premium carriage for better views.
+Includes an onboard knowledge exchange with a guide for a richer hands-on experience.

 -